Skip to main content

 You must keep certain records for introductions of chemicals that are only for use in research and development, which you’ve categorised as reported.
 You must provide these records within 20 working days if we ask for them.

-Before you read this page’s content, make sure you’ve already read and understood:
+Before you read this page’s content, make sure you’ve already read and understood the information on our record-keeping overview page.

 Records you must keep

-The type of records you must keep for chemicals that are only for use in research and development depends on whether you know the Chemical Abstracts Service Registry Number (CAS number) or the proper name (CAS or IUPAC) for your chemical.
+The type of records you must keep for chemicals that are only for use in research and development depends on whether you know the CAS number, CAS name, IUPAC name or INCI name for your chemical.

 Chemical identity

-• If you know the CAS number – written or electronic record of the CAS number and either the CAS name or INCI name for the chemical.
+• If you know the CAS number – written or electronic record of the CAS number for your chemical and one of the following:

 Introduction, use and exposure